Shivendra30/Shivendra30.github.io/_posts/20221-03-06-how-to-control-desires.md

+---
+layout: post
+published: true
-# How to Control Your Desires and Live a Life of Self-Control
+title: How to Control Your Desires and Live a Life of Self-Control

-Learn to control the desires that draw the happiness out of you.
+---

 ![Illustration by Sílvia Leo Silva on [Behance](https://www.behance.net/leolimao)](https://cdn-images-1.medium.com/max/2800/0*gjAqN-flz8RsWG3v.jpg)*Illustration by Sílvia Leo Silva on [Behance](https://www.behance.net/leolimao)*
+### Learn to control the desires that draw the happiness out of you.

-> # “What is it that draws me, even against my will, into delusion?
+> “What is it that draws me, even against my will, into delusion?
 What is that force?”

 …Arjuna desperately asks Krishna in the Bhagavad Gita.
 That, in fact, is a question that we all would like to know the answer to.
 After all, we all are good human beings that want to do well for ourselves and others.